flaf/miscellaneous/puppet/modules/unix_accounts/README.md

 # TODO

-* Use the `funcion` data provider with the `lookup_options` key.
-* Normally, remove groups is useless with the `attribute_membership` set to `minimum` in user resources.
-Allow to make this module simpler.
+* Normally, remove groups is useless with the `membership` set to `inclusive` instead of the `minimum` (the default) in user resources.
+This module will be simpler.
+Allow to define this attribute in hiera.
 * Update this README.

 # Module description